Should you lend your kids money to buy a home?

 A third-party financial institution can simplify the loan process and increase the likelihood your child will pay you back.

-More than four out of very five of National Family Mortgage’s loans are between parents and their adult children.
-In March 2015, the average loan was for 23 years at a fixed rate of 2.91%.
+More than 4 of every 5 of National Family Mortgage's loans are between parents and their adult children.

 The company says the default rate is less than 1% on the loans it manages.